-There are two modes of payment of credit card bills – offline and online.
+There are two modes of making credit card bill payments – offline and online.

 If you are Internet savvy and have a good internet connection, you can try doing so online.
 However, you can also try offline methods if you are not comfortable dealing with things online.

 Offline Methods of Credit Card Bill Payment

 If you do not have a good internet connection, or if you aren’t comfortable, you can apply for offline payment of bills.